When coding a WordPress site, there are three elements you need:

 Insert Headers and Footers Plugin

-While there are a couple other headers-and-footers plugins available in the WordPress repository, this one from WP Beginner is by far the most popular and trusted of the bunch.
+While there are a couple of other headers-and-footers plugins available in the WordPress repository, this one from WP Beginner is by far the most popular and trusted of the bunch.